X-linked recessive inheritance: Patterns of inheritance

-Pushback on recessive/dominant terminology
+Objections to recessive/dominant terminology

 A few scholars have suggested discontinuing the use of the terms dominant and recessive when referring to X-linked inheritance.
 The possession of two X chromosomes in females leads to dosage issues which are alleviated by X-inactivation.
 Stating that the highly variable penetrance of X-linked traits in females as a result of mechanisms such as skewed X-inactivation or somatic mosaicism is difficult to reconcile with standard definitions of dominance and recessiveness, scholars have suggested referring to traits on the X chromosome simply as X-linked.

 Examples

 Most common

 The most common X-linked recessive disorders are: